thomaav/smashladder-python/README.md

 ### Idling

-The application will always show when someone that you would otherwise be challenging if you were running the script by printing this to the main window, so that you can start playing if you see someone you like.
+The application will always show when someone queues up that you would otherwise be challenging if you were running the script, by printing information to the main window.
+This way you can start playing if you see someone you like.

 ### Private chat